codedx/srm-docker/README.md

 ### Build Instructions
 These build instructions detail how to build the Tomcat/Code Dx docker image.

 1. Install docker using **[these instructions](https://docs.docker.com/engine/installation/linux/docker-ce/ubuntu/#install-docker-ce-1)**.
 2. Either skip this step to use the latest `codedx.war` file or unzip the `codedx.war` file from a specific Code Dx distribution into the following folder (relative to the root of the repository): `codedx-docker/codedx-tomcat/`.
+3. To provide the Tomcat/Code Dx docker image with a valid Code Dx license, paste a valid license string into `codedx-docker/codedx-tomcat/license.lic`.
+If the license file is left empty, Tomcat/Code Dx containers will prompt for a license at run-time.
-3. Change the working directory to `codedx-docker/codedx-tomcat/`, and then as root run the build script: `sudo ./build.sh`
+4. Change the working directory to `codedx-docker/codedx-tomcat/`, and then as root run the build script: `sudo ./build.sh`
-4. An image should be available in your docker installation as well as saved to disk in the `codedx-docker/codedx-tomcat/target/` folder with the name of `codedx.tar`.
+5. An image should be available in your docker installation as well as saved to disk in the `codedx-docker/codedx-tomcat/target/` folder with the name of `codedx.tar`.
 To verify the image exists in your local docker installation, run `sudo docker images`.
 To load the image into other docker instances, or after removing the image, use the command: `sudo docker image load --input target/codedx.tar`

 ### Run Instructions
 These run instructions detail how to manually start up a MariaDB container and Tomcat/Code Dx container built from the above instructions.
 It is expected that docker is already installed.

 1. Create a docker network for codedx: `sudo docker network create --driver bridge testnet`
 2. Pull the MariaDB docker image into your docker installation: `sudo docker pull mariadb`
 3. Create and run a MariaDB container with a root password and a volume, and attach it to the network created above: `docker run --name codedx-db --network testnet -v codedx-db-files:/var/lib/mysql -e MYSQL_ROOT_PASSWORD=root -e MYSQL_DATABASE=codedx -d mariadb --optimizer_search_depth=0 --innodb_flush_log_at_trx_commit=0`.
 It is important that the database is running before attempting to create and run a Code Dx/Tomcat container.
 Verify the database is created and started properly with the following command: `sudo docker logs codedx-db`.